Responsibility for Maintenance: Academic Affairs

 The College is committed to equal opportunity in its enrollment/participation procedures and educational programs.
 The College is also under the obligation to protect the safety and welfare of the Campus community.

-The College reserves the right to review registrations into degree and college-wide programs, and to place conditions on the admission of students who the College determines present a safety risk to College students, employees or property.
+The College reserves the right to review registrations into degree and college-wide programs, and to place conditions on the admission of students who the College determines present a safety risk to the College's students, employees or property.

 All candidates for campus housing, internships, clinical or field experience, and study abroad must report to the College at the time of application or course registration if they have been convicted of a felony.
 If yes, applications or registration requests from such candidates will be reviewed by the Ex-Offender Committee, program supervisor and/or department chair.